 You can imagine my surprise when a number of young leaders in this Firm viewed me with suspicion.
-They wondered if I was a spy, sent by the senior leaders to gather information and report back to them, instead of a trusted advisor to build team.
+They wondered if I was a spy, sent by the senior leaders to gather information and report back to them.
 I was amazed at the gap in trust.
 How could a culture so loving and caring not have created more trust among their people?

 The four aspects of trust critical to a high-performance team:

 1. Truthfulness.
 How much do you trust the people with whom you work to tell you the whole, unvarnished truth?
 In reality, there are few, in any, people in our lives who tell us the whole truth.
 Your spouse might hold back so as not to hurt your feelings.
 Others might be afraid of making you angry or getting on your wrong side.
 On the other end of the continuum are those people who seem to never tell you the truth.
 All of their interactions cause you to be suspect; as if they are trying to sell you a used car.
 Trust goes up in cultures where people tell the truth, even when it is difficult.

 2. Fairness.
 Do people on your team have your back?
 Even if people are speaking truth, if your teammates are only looking out for their self-interest, you aren’t going to have a high degree of trust in them.
 Some people are wired to create win/lose relationships.
 They are clearly out for themselves and will do whatever is necessary to get ahead.
 Others are wired to create lose/win relationships.
 They are so focused on the success of others that they overlook their needs.
 I have found that the most trusting relationships are built by people who can blend their interest with the interest of their teammates; thus creating true win/win relationships.